STRM Privacy and your organization

 Customer allows contact by phone

-Collect the data owners consent level(s)
+Collect the data subject's consent

 Your organization has to set up the mechanism that will include data subject consent in the events that are sent to STRM Privacy.
 For events that originate in a web-browser this can generally be done from the consent cookie, but for events that originate somewhere in a back-end system, another mechanism has to be created.